 A Guide To Buying The Best Fat Tire Bike

-Fat tire bikes have exploded in popularity in recent years.
-That is because on top of being fun to ride, they also can handle terrain that most bikes simply cannot.
-Their reputation is nearing that of the ever popular single speed bike.
+Fat tire bicycles have exploded in popularity in recent years.
+That is because, on top of being fun to ride, they also can handle terrain that most others simply cannot.

-- You will get to explore places you never thought possible
+- Getting to explore places you never thought possible on a bike

 - Weather will no longer stop you from getting out and riding

-- It is one of the most comfortable bikes you will ever ride
+- They’re one of the most comfortable types you will ever ride

-They run low gears to keep the wheels moving over difficult terrain.
-The gears also allow you to pedal easily and enjoy a cushy ride.
+Fat tire bikes typically run low gears to keep the wheels moving over difficult terrain.
+The gears also allow you to pedal easily and enjoy a cushy ride on smooth flat surfaces.

 If you are in the market for your first fat tire bike, there are a lot of things to consider when making your choice.

-There are several different materials fat tire bikes come in.
-The most common two aluminum and stainless steel.
+There are several different materials a frame can come in — the most common are aluminum alloy and stainless steel.

-Disc or hydraulic brakes?
-Both are good options with different advantages and disadvantages.
+Mechanical disc brakes or hydraulic for the best stopping power?
+Both are excellent options with different advantages and disadvantages.

-- Disc Brakes: For the purpose of fat tire bikes, disc brakes refers to cable-actuated ones.
-These are easier to set up and maintain than hydraulic brakes.
+Disc Brakes: For fat-tire bikes, disc brakes refers to cable-actuated ones.
+These are easier to set up and maintain than hydraulic disc brakes.
 They are often also cheaper.
 You will have to use more pressure on this type of braking system.
 If you are planning on riding in arctic conditions, this may be the better option for you because they have no fluid that can freeze.

-- Hydraulic Brakes: These brakes feel crisper than disc ones.
+Hydraulic Brakes: These brakes feel crisper than mechanical disc brakes.
 Far less pressure is needed to stop, and they feel more responsive.
 The precision is especially useful for technical riding.
-On the negative side, if they break out on the trail it would be difficult to fix them.
+On the negative side, if they break out on the trail, it would be difficult to fix them.
 They are more complicated to set up and maintain.
 If you are riding in warmer weather, these are a great choice.
 If you want to use these in colder conditions, look for a system that uses DOT fluid instead of mineral oil.

 There are fans on both sides of the suspension vs. rigid argument.
 Here is a breakdown of how having suspension or not will affect your ride:

-- Rigid: This style of fat bike is lighter.
-They also take less maintenance.
+- Rigid: This style of fat-bike is lighter but has no suspension offered through the fork.
+They also require less maintenance.
 On the flip side, you can be in for a pretty bumpy ride, depending on the terrain you are riding on.

-- Suspension: You are in for a much more comfortable ride.
-However, you are adding weight to your bike and there is more you have to maintain on it.
+- Suspension: With a suspension fork, you are in for a much more comfortable ride.
+However, you are adding weight to your bike, and there is more you have to maintain on it.

-More and more, fat bikes are coming with suspension forks, or at least the ability to have one added.
+More and more, fat bikes are coming with a suspension fork or at least offering the ability to have one added.

-Bikes will either have an external or internal gearing.
-External gearing is much more common on all bikes, not just fat tire ones.
+Usually, you either have an external or internal gearing.
+External gearing is much more common on all bicycles, not just fat tires.

 Internal drivetrains can protect your drive bits, but they are also a lot more complicated to maintain and fix.
 External gearing will likely serve your purposes just fine.

-Serious bike riders know that how much their bike weighs greatly impacts how often and where they can use it.
+Serious bike riders know well that how much their bike weighs considerably impacts how often and where they can use it.

-The original fat bike makers did not really care about weight.
-Their goal was durability and making sure these bikes could get over any type of terrain.
+The original fat bike manufacturers didn’t care about weight; their one goal was durability and making sure they could get over any terrain.

-Aluminum and carbon fiber are good lightweight options for the frame.
-If you want to shave off a few pounds, going with 4″ tires can help you accomplish that.
+An Aluminum frame or carbon fiber are both good lightweight options for the frame.
+If you want to shave off a few pounds, opting for 4-inch tires rather than excessive 5-inch tires can help you accomplish that.

-With a fat bike, you actually have more wiggle room with sizing than you would other road or mountain bikes.
-That being said, you still want to choose a size that is compatible with your height and the riding positions you prefer.
+With a fat bike, you have more wiggle room with sizing than you would other road bikes or mountain models.

-Currently, carbon fiber bikes tend to only come in three or four sizes.
-People who are shorter than 5’4 may have a hard time finding one that will work for them.
-Luckily, aluminum bikes tend to have many more options.
+Currently, carbon fiber models tend to only come in three or four sizes.
+People who are shorter than 5’4″ may have a hard time finding one that will work for them.
+Luckily, aluminum models have many more options.

-Due to the tall tires, fat tire bikes may seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.
+Due to the tall tires, fat-tires can often seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.